-Many dogs are afraid of loud noises and figuring out where noise fear and anxiety stems from can be difficult.
-In fact, for many dogs this fear is unknown or simply a part of their genetics as a breed.
-Other dogs may experience a traumatic or stressful incident such as being too close to fireworks, encountering a strange person or animal, or a loud car that has created a long-lasting bad memory for them, triggering them each time they hear a similar sound.
+Many dogs are afraid of loud noises -- and figuring out where noise fear stems from can be difficult.
+In fact, for many dogs, this root cause of this fear is unknown or simply a part of their genetics as a breed.
+Other dogs may experience a traumatic or stressful incident such as being too close to fireworks, encountering a strange person or animal, or a loud car that has created a long-lasting bad memory for them, re-triggering them each time they hear a similar sound.

-While you most likely cannot predict when loud noises and environmental changes will occur, you can always keep an eye on the weather and the holiday schedule to know when Fido might be on high alert.
+While you most likely cannot predict when loud noises and environmental changes will occur, you can always keep an eye on the weather and the holiday schedule to know when your bestie might be on high alert.

-In addition, we have a few simple ways to help Fido feel safe during these situations:
+In addition, we have a few simple ways to help your pet feel safe during these situations:

 Distract Your Dog

-This one might be obvious, but one of the easiest ways to help Fido is to distract him!
-Play an interactive game (tug or fetch anyone?) or even fill up a fun treat dispenser or chew toy for Fido.
-If he can’t seem to focus on the games and toys, don’t force it.
-It’s important to not associate negative feelings with things he normally likes.
-Instead try turning on the TV or playing some music.
+This one might be obvious, but one of the easiest ways to help them is to distract them!
+Play an interactive game (tug or fetch anyone?) or even fill up a fun treat dispenser or chew toy.
+If they can’t seem to focus on the games and toys, don’t force it.
+It’s important to not associate negative feelings with things they normally like.
+Instead, try turning on the TV or playing some music.

 Create a Safe Spot for Fido

 You’ve probably heard other pawrents talk about their dog running into the closets or under the bed during storms or fireworks.
-Fido feels safe there!
-If possible, create a safe, comforting spot for Fido with a bed, blankets, and maybe their favorite plush toy so they have a place to retreat to when they’re feeling scared or anxious.
+It might feel safe there!
+If possible, create a safe, comforting spot for your own dog with a bed, blankets, and maybe their favorite plush toy so they have a place to retreat to when they’re feeling scared or anxious.

 Try a Calming Supplement

 If you are able to predict when these loud noises or environmental changes might occur, there’s another option, too.
 You can choose to offer your pet a calming supplement in advance so he will have an easier time relaxing.

 Desensitize the Noise

 It is possible to work with your dog on desensitizing triggering noises for them.
 You can expose your dog to these noises in a controlled environment at a low level a little bit at a time.
-As your fur bestie gets used to these noises, you can increase the sound in small doses, allowing Fido to become accustomed to it and eventually tolerate it.
-Don’t forget to always reward Fido for his calm behavior!
+As your fur bestie gets used to these noises, you can increase the sound in small doses, allowing your dog to become accustomed to it and eventually tolerate it.
+Don’t forget to always reward them for their calm behavior!

 Just like us, dogs will experience loud noises and environmental changes many times throughout their lives that might make them fearful or anxious.
-We hope these tips to put Fido at ease will be helpful and if you have an tips to share on what works for your furry friend during these situations, please share below!
+We hope these tips to put your furry family member at ease will be helpful.

 Leave a Comment